NeuralEnsemble/neuralensemble-docker/simulationx/README.md

 (docker)$ source ~/env/simulation/bin/activate
 ```

 after which you can run simulations with Python and MPI.
+To test that X11 forwarding is working, run `xeyes`.

 ## Mac OS X